adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

    * [How can I type the Æ/æ characters?](#how-can-i-type-the-Æ/æ-characters?)
    * [What can I expect to happen from æternity in the near future?](#what-can-i-expect-to-happen-from-æternity-in-the-near-future)

-# How is æternity different from Ethereum and Bitcoin? #
+# How is Æternity different from Ethereum and Bitcoin? #

 With Bitcoin Smart-contracts do not exist as of yet.
 All transactions are executed On-chain.